 A letter from the Commissioner...

-Thank you for your interest in Stafford County’s 2022 reassessment.
-The Stafford County code requires the Commissioner of the Revenue to reassess property every two years.
-Property is assessed at 100% of the fair market value.
-The purpose of the reassessment notice is to notify you what the value of your property was on January 1, 2022.
-For tax purposes, January 1 is considered “tax day” and will ultimately be used to determine your real property tax bill for calendar year 2022.
-Reassessment notices were mailed on February 10th 2022.
+Thank you for your interest in Stafford County’s 2023 assessment.
+You received an assessment notice, because your property value has changed due to new construction or new information gathered by the office.
+The purpose of the assessment notice is to notify you what the value of your property was on January 1, 2022.
+For tax purposes, January 1 is considered “tax day” and will ultimately be used to determine your real property tax bill for calendar year 2023.

-If you do not agree with the proposed value of your property that is stated on your Reassessment Notice, you have the right to appeal.
+If you do not agree with the proposed value of your property that is stated on your Assessment Notice you have the right to appeal.
 It is important to note that the Commissioner’s office is charged with (1) determining the fair market value of your property and (2) being fair and equitable in our assessments.
 Anyone who wishes to appeal is encouraged to provide sales information and any other data that may show inequities.
 Appeal forms are available in either a pdf format or a fillable online form.
-The appeal deadline is March 10, 2022.
+These forms will be available here once the notices have been mailed.
+The appeal deadline is March 08, 2023.

 You might find the Stafford Assessments Online helpful as you prepare your appeal.
 The site will allow you to easily search sales in your neighborhood and comparable neighborhoods.
 We do not consider appeals to be adversarial and are more concerned with getting the assessment correct than proving we are right.
 Although we may not agree, we will respectfully hear your appeal and do our best to arrive at an appropriate value.